michael7nightingale/Document-TTS-Reader-FastAPI/README.md

 [![Build Status](https://github.com/michael7nightingale/Document-TTS-Reader-FastAPI/actions/workflows/codeql.yml/badge.svg)](https://github.com/michael7nightingale/Document-TTS-Reader-FastAPI/actions/workflows/codeql.yml/)
 [![Build Status](https://github.com/michael7nightingale/Document-TTS-Reader-FastAPI/actions/workflows/docker-image.yml/badge.svg)](https://github.com/michael7nightingale/Document-TTS-Reader-FastAPI/actions/workflows/docker-image.yml/)

-Here is FastAPI RESTful  API for managing documents (.pdf, .doc, etc.).
+Here is FastAPI RESTful API with MongoDB database for managing documents (.pdf, .doc, etc.).
 There is CRUD for documents with main doc file and covert image uploading.
 You can get test from current page or document at all.
 Also, you can request current page TTS audio, which will be your response )).

 *NOTE*: .git root is project root;